 How relaxing it may be, don’t stay in the onsen for too long.
 You should get out the onsen when your forehead gets sweaty or if feel a little dizzy.
 Also, unless you have sensitive skin, you had better not wash your body after taking onsen in order to keep the components of onsen with you.

-After taking an onsen
+3. After the onsen

 Wipe your body before entering changing room

 Before entering the changing room, you should wipe yourself lightly with your small towel.
 After wiping your body completely with your bath towel, you can wear your own clothes or the yukata that you will find at most ryokan.
 A yukata is the bathing clothing, it looks similar to a kimono.

 After putting on your clothes or yukata, you can relax in the lounge area.
 From comfortable massage chairs and glasses of sake to small bars, these facilities are the cherries on top of the onsen cake.
 While relaxing in the lounge area, you should hydrate your body because you might have sweat (a lot) in onsen.
 The best way to hydrate is to drink a bottle of cold milk or yoghurt!

 By taking an onsen, not only can you wash your body, but you can also relax and relieve your stress from study or work.
 If you want to have some local experience during your trip in Japan, you definitely need to try to take an onsen.
 It is the perfect relaxing ending to your busy sightseeing day.
 Even the snow monkeys in Nagano know it ;)

 As we mentioned before, there are many onsen in Japan, both natural or man-made.
 You can choose the one you like.
 But if you don’t have any idea which onsen to go to, why don’t you join our Niigata 1-Day Customised Private Walking Tour?